 If you suspect that the authorities have acted unlawfully, you may file an administrative complaint.
 You can file a complaint on your own or together with others.
 You do not need to have a Finnish citizenship to file a complaint.
-You may also file a complaint about measures that were not targeted at you.
+You may also file a complaint about measures that - these complaints are directed to the administrative court. were not targeted at you.

 If your complaint is about a police officer working in a specific police department, it is usually sent to the department in question.

-If the complaint concerns several units, a police chief, or, e.g., an official within the National Police Board, the complaint should be sent to the National Police Board.
+If the within the National Police Board, the complaint should be sent to the National Police Board.
 Complaints may also be directed to the supreme overseers of legality, i.e., the Parliamentary Ombudsman or the Chancellor of Justice.
 More about making a complaint can be found on Suomi.fi and the web page of the police.